shehreendheda/katacoda-scenarios/continuous-profiling/step1.md

   <https://[[HOST_SUBDOMAIN]]-8081-[[KATACODA_HOST]].environments.katacoda.com/>

-  You can also run the `curl` to interact with the service:
+  You can also click the `curl` command below to interact with the service in the **Terminal** tab, or you can copy, paste, and run the command in that tab.

   `curl http://localhost:8081/ | jq`{{execute T1}}

 2. The `movies-api-java` service came online successfully and is responding to requests.
 You now want to make sure that users can search for movies credits using keywords, so you try to search the service for all movies with _Jurassic_ in their name.

-  Click the `curl` command below to query for this information:
+  Click the `curl` command below to query for this information, or copy, paste, and run the command in the terminal:

   `time curl http://localhost:8081/credits?q=jurassic | jq`{{execute T1}}